exoplay/exobot-db-s3/README.md

 Creating a bucket, access_key, and secret_access_key is an exercise in frustration.
 Sorry.

+You may also need to include "babel-polyfill" for generator support.

 ## License

 MIT licensed.
 Copyright 2016 Exoplay, LLC.
 See LICENSE file for more details.